eggie5/iclr-blogpost-2026/_posts/2026-04-27-from-ml-to-dl.md

 It is a widely held belief in the ML community that tree-based models are the most sensible choice for tabular data and that neural networks will invariably underperform.
 As a result, using neural networks in this domain is frequently met with skepticism—not only regarding their potential performance, but also their practicality (e.g., latency, GPU requirements, interpretability).

-These concerns are empirically motivated [grinsz], but often misunderstood: for any fixed search budget, tree-based models consistently outperform non–tree-based alternatives.
+These concerns are empirically motivated <d-cite key="grinsz"></d-cite>, but often misunderstood: for any fixed search budget, tree-based models consistently outperform non–tree-based alternatives.
 However, we argue that the perceived underperformance often stems from two factors: scale and uncertainty.

 First, many empirical comparisons rely on small-scale academic benchmarks that favor sample-efficient tree-based methods while underutilizing neural networks.
 Second, feasibility concerns often implicitly equate "deep learning" with large-language-model–style infrastructure—multi-billion-parameter architectures, expensive training pipelines, and complex deployment stacks—when in fact tabular neural networks need not resemble LLMs in either size or serving complexity.

-In this work, we describe the migration of our flagship risk system—scoring thousands of transactions per second—from a large, well-tuned tree-based model to a neural network.
+In this work, we describe the migration of our flagship risk system -- scoring thousands of transactions per second -- from a large, well-tuned tree-based model to a neural network.
 We also outline why we believe that, at scale, neural networks can not only match but surpass gradient-boosted trees on tabular data, while bringing substantial ancillary benefits.

 ## Background - Risk at Company